XC Training System

 NXR and Footlocker Training Plans

-This is an article is intended for coaches, yet the suggestions may apply to families who are looking for some guidance if their child is training on their own for post-season meets.
+This article is intended for coaches, yet the suggestions may apply to families who are looking for some guidance if their child is training on their own for post-season meets.*

 Most coaches have questions about what to do after the team's last in-season meet to get ready for NXR or Footlocker.
 They wonder what the focus of the workouts should be.
 Is this the time to go back to long runs?
 Should the post-run work be challenging, or should it be watered down?
 How much race pace work needs to be done?